aadarsh3419/practicing_array_by_making_my_list_class/README.md

 **Purpose:**

-* Sabhi elements ka sum nikalna
+* Returns the sum of all elements

 ---

 ## 🔽 Sorting Functions (Bubble Sort → Merge Sort)

-Sorting ka purpose yahan **sirf order change karna nahi** tha, balki ye dikhana tha ki:
+The purpose of sorting in this project is **not just to change the order**, but to show that:

-> jaise-jaise data bada hota hai, waise-waise better algorithm ki zarurat padti hai
+> As data size increases, more efficient algorithms become necessary.

 ---